Youssefshawky969/Tech-Stack/Ansible.md

 - Clone your repo then
 - in your machine ` git clone <link provided>`

-   so thats is good now you have cloned your repo in your machine
+   So thats is good now you have cloned your repo in your machine

   If you list files